gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/_index.md

 ## Overview

-KiCAD is an open-source electronic design CAD software package.
+KiCad is an open-source electronic design CAD software package.
 It runs on Windows, Linux and MacOS.

-{{% img src="kicad-logo.png" width="300px" caption="The KiCAD logo." %}}
+{{% img src="kicad-logo.png" width="300px" caption="The KiCad logo." %}}

-KiCAD is a C++ program which uses the wxWidgets library to provide the GUI elements.
+KiCad is a C++ program which uses the wxWidgets library to provide the GUI elements.

-KiCAD organizes work into _projects_.
+KiCad organizes work into _projects_.
 Each project has a project file ending in `.pro`.
 A _Project_ consists of _schematics_ (`.sch`), a _PCB design file_ (`.kicad_pcb`), _component library files_ (`.lib`), and more.

-KiCAD is not a single program, but rather a collection of applications that are bundled together.
-KiCAD consists of:
+KiCad is not a single program, but rather a collection of applications that are bundled together.
+KiCad consists of:
-* `KiCAD`: The self-titled project management tool.
+* `KiCad`: The self-titled project management tool.
 This can load `.pro` files and open other parts of the application such as Eeschema and PcbNew.
 * `Eeschema`: The schematic editing tool.
 * `PcbNew`: The PCB editing tool.
 * `GerbView`: The Gerber file viewer.